 - Double vision

 - Loss of coordination

 As scientists learn more about the way anti-seizure drugs work, this information will be useful in determining which drugs may work best for different types of nerve pain.
-Pain caused by nerve damage can be disabling, but anti-seizure drugs sometimes provide relief.
+Pain caused by nerve damage can be disabling, but anti-seizure drugs may provide moderate pain relief.

 Sept.
 12, 2019

 - Neuropathic pain.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/neurologic-disorders/pain/neuropathic-pain.
 Accessed July 21, 2019.

 - Rosenquist EWK.
 Overview of the treatment of chronic non-cancer pain. https://www.uptodate.com/contents/search.
 Accessed July 21, 2019.

 - Craig A, et al. Rehabilitation of patients with neuropathies.
 In: Braddom's Physical Medicine and Rehabilitation.
 6th ed.
 Elsevier; 2016. http://www.clinicalkey.com.
 Accessed July 21, 2019.

 - Daroff RB, et al. Disorders of peripheral nerves.
 In: Bradley's Neurology in Clinical Practice.
 7th ed.
 Saunders Elsevier; 2016. https://www.clinicalkey.com.
 Accessed July 21, 2019.

 - Jameson JL, et al., eds.
 Diabetes mellitus.
 In: Endocrinology: Adult and Pediatric.
 7th ed.
 Saunders Elsevier; 2016. http://www.clinicalkey.com.
 Accessed July 25, 2016.